Park Mobile Home Sites - Fit & Proper Person - Privacy Notice

 to aid with the detection and prevention of criminal acts.
 Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.

 Retention period - we keep your personal information for the minimum period necessary.
-The information outlined in this Privacy Notice will be kept for a period of five years as referred to in our Information Asset Register (Housing Schemes and Finance and; Housing Solutions).
+The information outlined in this Privacy Notice will be kept for a maximum period of five years as referred to in our Information Asset Register (Housing Schemes and Finance and; Housing Solutions).
 All information will be held securely and disposed of confidentially.

 Anonymisation - your personal information may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports.